-Many pastors and spiritual mentors in the church want to love those that struggle with homosexuality.
+Many pastors and spiritual mentors in the church want to love Christians that struggle with homosexuality.

-Why isn’t the Scriptures curing those that struggle with homosexuality?
+Why isn’t the Scriptures curing Christians that struggle with homosexuality?

 Why isn’t God fixing this issue?